IsaacJSandovalC/IsaacJSandovalC/README.md

 <br/>

-## 🖥️ Tecnologias por aprender o en proceso de aprendisaje:
+## 🖥️ Technologies to be learned or in the process of being learned:

 <div align="left">